 transient member variable in an object during a multi-thread application?

-In the multithreaded applications, state of any object can be modified asynchronously by multiple threads
+In multithreaded applications, the state of any object can be modified asynchronously by multiple threads.

-To maintain the consistency between all the threads for that state of an object we can declare a member variable as transient.
+To maintain the consistency between all the threads for that state of an object we can declare a member variable as

 Whenever a thread is going to execute the object, it tries to get the state of an object from memory and save the state after thread execution is over, so that object’s state can be consistent among concurrent multiple threads.

 Step by step guide how volatile keywords in Multithreaded

 volatile keyword advantages

 - This keyword is not legal to use for class and methods.

 - The volatile variable value will be read from the main memory and not from the thread-local cache in multi-threaded applications.